Hyperbolic Graph Neural Networks: A Review of Methods and Applications: Challenges and Opportunities

 \subsection{Challenges I: Complex Structures}

 In graph representation learning, hyperbolic space is emerging as a potential alternative.
-The most noticeable advantages are credited to its exponential volume growth property, which makes this space to be much more embeddable than Euclidean space, especially for datasets with implicit tree-like layouts.
-However, the structure of a real-world network is always complex and complicated, in which some areas are tree-like, some are flat and some are circular.
+The most noticeable advantages are credited to its exponential volume growth property, which makes this space much more embeddable than Euclidean space, especially for datasets with implicit tree-like layouts.
+However, real-world networks often exhibit mixed geometries, where certain regions are tree-like, while others are flat or cyclic, resulting in structural heterogeneity.
 Directly embedding a graph with intricate layouts into the hyperbolic manifold inevitably leads to structural inductive biases and distortions.

-\textit{Opportunities:} To this point, there are some preliminary attempts, but there is still much potential for improvements.
-An intuitive approach is to combine Euclidean and/or spherical spaces to complement the hyperbolic space.
-For example, GIL~\cite{GIL} utilizes hyperbolic space and Euclidean space interactively and places different weights on two branches to cope with intricate complex graph structures.
-M$^2$GNN~\cite{wang2021mixed} incorporates three different spaces, namely hyperbolic, Euclidean, and spherical spaces, for knowledge graph completion.
+\textit{Opportunities:} To date, there have been some preliminary attempts, but there is still considerable potential for improvement.
+A common strategy is to integrate Euclidean and/or spherical spaces to complement the expressive capacity of hyperbolic space~\cite{cao2022geometry,wang2021mixed,shang2024mixed}.
+For example, GIL~\cite{zhu2020graph} utilizes hyperbolic space and Euclidean space interactively and places different weights on two branches to cope with intricate complex graph structures.
 SelfMGNN~\cite{sun2021self} resorts to a mixed-curvature space via the Cartesian product.
 On the other hand, ACE-HGNN~\cite{fu2021ace} attempts to learn an optimal curvature to model the tree-like graph with different hyperbolicity via a multi-agent reinforcement learning framework.
 HGCL~\cite{liu2022enhancing} enhances the modeling of HGNN by contrastive learning.
 These methods generally need to create multiple branches, which unavoidably increases the computational complexity to a certain extent.
-Besides, most of the above methods solve this issue in a global manner.
-A local identifier, like Ricci curvature~\cite{ni2019community_ricci_flow,topping2021understanding} can be more effective and efficient.
+Furthermore, most of the above methods adopt global modeling strategies.
+Incorporating local geometric indicators, such as Ricci curvature~\cite{ni2019community_ricci_flow,topping2021understanding}, may offer more efficient and adaptive solutions.